eneko-codes/cronos/docs/notifications/HOW_NOTIFICATIONS_WORK.md

 **Special Notes**:

 - **Admin-only notification** - only visible to admin users
-- Sent to the promoted user (different from `AdminPromotionEmail` which goes to other admins)
+- Sent to the promoted user (different from `AdminPromotionNotification` which goes to other admins)
 - Message: "You have been promoted to administrator"

 ---